arianeduverdier/POEM-recall-error/README.md

 # Quantifying imperfect recall in the POEM score

-This repository contains the code developed for the pre-print article by Duverdier et al. (2023), "Challenges in using weekly recall periods in patient-reported outcome measures: A case study for the Patient-Oriented Eczema Measure (POEM)".
+This repository contains the code developed for the article currently under review by Duverdier et al. (2023), "Imperfect recall of symptoms in the Patient-Oriented Eczema Measure (POEM): Evaluation of measurement errors in patient-reported outcome measures with a weekly recall period".

 The Patient-Oriented Eczema Measure (POEM) is the recommended the core outcome measure of eczema symptoms perceived by patients in clinical trials and practice.
 POEM is reported by recalling the presence/absence of symptoms that occurred in the last seven days.
 The FDA has highlighted the importance of considering the recall period of patient-reported outcome measures.
 This project investigated measurement errors in the Patient-Oriented Eczema Measure (POEM) score due to the imperfect recall of symptoms.